 Blogging is basically a journal.
 I think every artist should journal about their work and work-in-progress pieces to see improvements, ideas, and notes when they look back (sorry my inner teacher came out there for a second!).

-Even if you start a blog with the pure intention of using it just as a journal, trust me, do it.
-It may seem like a lot to keep up with in the beginning, but I assure you that 10 years from now you will be thankful you did.
+Even if you start a blog to use it just as a journal, trust me, do it.
+It may seem like a lot to keep up with at first, but I assure you that 10 years from now you will be thankful you did.

 5. Make Connections